jswalden/streaming-json/README.md

 assert(frags.length === 0);
 ```

-It's incumbent upon users who try to stringify sufficiently-broad values to
+It's incumbent upon users who stringify sufficiently-broad values or use
-appropriately handle no fragments being iterated.
+sufficiently-uncautious `replacer` functions to appropriately handle no
+fragments being iterated.

 [^stringify-not-string]: `JSON.stringify` returns `undefined` if the `value`
 passed to it is `undefined`, a
 [symbol](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Symbol),
 a callable object (i.e. `typeof value === "function"`), or an object whose
 `toJSON` property is a function that returns one of these values.
+It also
+returns `undefined` if a `replacer` function is supplied and if `replacer`, when
+invoked for `value`, returns `undefined`, a symbol, or a callable object.

 ## Parsing

 This package exports a `StreamingJSONParser` class that can be used to
 incrementally parse fragments of a full JSON text.
 Create a
-`StreamingJSONParser`, feed it fragments of the JSON text using `add(fragment)`,
+`StreamingJSONParser`, feed it JSON fragments using `add(fragment)`, and then
-and then finish parsing and retrieve the result of parsing using `finish()` --
+finish parsing and retrieve the result of parsing using `finish()` -- passing a
-passing a `reviver` that behaves as the optional `reviver` argument to
+`reviver` that behaves as the optional `reviver` argument to `JSON.parse` would
-`JSON.parse` would if desired:
+if desired:

 ```js
 import { JSONParser } from "@jswalden/streaming-json";